dkargin/pyd20/readme.md

 # Plan #

-1. Finish the pathfinder
+1. Fix pathfinder
-1. Combatant sprite model
-    - load tile set
+    - combatant moves less tiles than it should
-    - show any tile
+    - combatant moves to the same tile sometimes
-    - show direction
+1. Fix brain action sequence:
+    - passive brain can attack nearest enemy, if preferred target is far away
+    - aggressive brain does not attack after move action
 1. Custom attacks:
     1. Charge attack
         - draw a line